lubuntu-team/manual/source/2/2.4/2.4.10/Kvantum-Manager.rst

 How to Launch
 --------------

 To launch Kvantum Manager from the menu :menuselection:`Accessories --> Kvantum Manager` or :menuselection:`Preferences --> LXQt Settings --> Kvantum Manager`.
+You also can launch Kvantum Manager from clicking :guilabel:`Kvantum Manager` from LXQt configuration center.